 There is also the possibility that your Sheltie Pin may begin to lose his hearing starting when he is middle-aged.

-You can, however, prevent these kind of diseases from happening by taking him to the vet frequently and checking his condition on a regular basis.
+You can, however, prevent this kind of disease from happening by taking him to the vet frequently and checking his condition regularly.

 Final Thoughts on the Sheltie Pin